Roamix/02806_social_data/final_project/video_script.md

 * Are there any tendencies
   * Weather?
   * Construction work?
+  * Specific streets or crossings where collision has higher tendencies?
 * Has motor vehicle collisions or fatalities seen a decreasing trend throughout the years, as technology improves?